adamsilver/fdpb/08-an-upload-form.md

 ### Feedback

 While the files have been uploaded to the server, the user has received no feedback.
-There are three types of feedback we want to signal to users: progress, success and error.
+There are three types of feedback users need: progress, success and error.

-- This is particularly useful if users are uploading large files or using a slow network (or both).
+#### Progress

-Each file is represented as a list item.
-Progress is indicated by the `<progress>` element.
+Unlike text, files may take a long time to upload, depending on the file size and connection speed.
+As such, it's important to give users feedback during upload—not just on completion.
+Here's how it might look:

 ![Progress](./images/08/progress.png)